Updated on June 24, 2022

 On May 2, Politico reported that a majority of justices on the United States Supreme Court have voted to overturn Roe v.
 Wade, according to a leaked initial draft opinion.
-The leaked majority decision is not the rule of law.
-However, if the Supreme Court overturns Roe v.
-Wade, as this leaked decision indicates it might, it will strip women of a right they have had for 50 years, and in 13 states with “trigger laws,” abortion will be effectively banned.
+On June 24, the Supreme Court officially overturned Roe v.
+Wade, and this decision strips women of a right they have had for 50 years.

 East Bay Community Foundation stands with health advocates fighting for women, especially women of color, those with low income, and those in areas with limited access to health care providers who need access to safe and affordable health care, including abortion.